authgear/authgear-server/README.md

 3. PostgreSQL if you are using pq implementation of oddb:
    * Minimum version: 9.3
    * Recommended version: 9.4
+4. zmq is used for connecting plugin
+   * brew install libsodium zeromq czmq

 Development
 ===========